microsoft/playwright/docs/src/test-reporters-js.md

 ### GitHub Actions annotations

 You can use the built in `github` reporter to get automatic failure annotations when running in GitHub actions.
-Use it with some other reporter, for example `'dot'` and/or `'json'`.

 Note that all other reporters work on GitHub Actions as well, but do not provide annotations.